[Learn Korean E14] Conjugating the ~요 form, 해요체 : Speech Levels (meaning & grammar)

 I often cook Korean food.

-As for the second homework, I usually ask for memorization of 40 words, but this time I want you to memorize this list of 【요 form】 as my homework.
+As for the second homework, I usually ask for the memorization of 40 words, but this time, please memorize this list of 요 form as my homework.

-I specially made a quiz for 【요 form】 on this page, so, please try it hundreds of times until you can answer everything instantly.
+I specially made a quiz for the 요 form on this page, so please try it hundreds of times until you can answer everything instantly.

 That’s all for today.

-I’m very happy that you watched this video all the way through, even though this was the hardest one ever.
+I’m so happy you watched this video through, even though this was the hardest one ever.

-Once you understand the rules, you’ll be able to change the words to the 【요 form】 by yourself just by looking at the verbs and adjectives.
+Once you understand the rules, you can change the words to the 요 form by looking at the verbs and adjectives.

 I am sure you can do this!